Where are the Mature Leaders?

 “Arrogance, pouting, tantrums, personal attacks, and betrayal of trust seem to be the order of the day.
 Situations at Hewlett-Packard, Yahoo!, and News Corp demonstrate the kind of sandbox leadership that is all too prevalent right now.
 The timing could not be worse.
 The nation’s current problems, as vast and overwhelming as they are, appear secondary to the whims of spoiled children, unwilling to play well together.
 At a time when we need solid, grounded leadership more than ever, we seem to be in short supply of adults who act like, well…like adults.”

-Sadly, the back-and-forth tirades that we witness between our political figures are very similar to those I’ve witnessed by corporate leaders in board and conference rooms.
+Sadly, the back-and-forth tirades that we witness between our cultural and political figures are very similar to those I’ve witnessed by corporate leaders in board and conference rooms.
 Some of the most creative and promising – even profitable – companies out there are being led by folks who act like children.
 I’ve participated in many significant meetings with smart, innovative, and intelligent people.
 My hope has always been that together we can make great decisions for the business to nurture health and create new growth opportunities.
 Yet, when one person starts shouting, defending themselves, and attacking others in the room, the collaboration shuts down, creativity is lost, and all the open and honest communication we were having comes to a screeching halt.

 I was on the phone with a client who was on a rant about one of his key people.
 As he was whining and complaining about them, I literally thought, “He sounds just like a three-year-old having a temper tantrum!”
 I had to tell him three times (yelling at him the third time) that if he didn’t stop, I would hang up.
 Why did he sound like a three-year-old?
 Because he was operating out of his emotional immaturity.
 Somewhere along the way, even though he had physically aged non-stop, something in the development of his emotional maturity halted and he now acts like an infant.